dhelekal/BASSGWAS/docs/tutorial.md

 *gyrA* and *parC* loci, substitutions in both of which are required to attain high-level ciprofloxacin resistance.

-While *gyrA* was identified with a relatively high-level of confidence (PIP
+While *gyrA* was identified with a relatively high level of confidence (PIP
  &gt; 0.7
 ), the confidence for the *parC* hit remains low (PIP